cf73/agpur/content/collections/pages/monobloc.md

     content:
       -
         type: text
-        text: 'ALL INPUT, OUTPUT and Power Supply wiring comprises twisted-pair ArgentPur SOLID PURE SILVER in Teflon air-tubes for peerless soundstage detail and holography... the ultimate transparency WITHOUT brightness that both Gallium Nitride and Silver are known for.'
+        text: 'ALL INPUT, OUTPUT and Power Supply wiring comprises twisted-pair ArgentPur SOLID PURE SILVER in Teflon air-tubes for peerless soundstage detail and holography... the ultimate transparency (WITHOUT brightness!) that both Gallium Nitride and Pure Silver are known for.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Silver-Gold-Oil MUNDORF capacitors are used in the critical signal path to also provide even better resolution and soundstage realism compared to other GaN-FET and Class D designs, also clearly equaling Class A musicality but with ultra-fast gut-wrenching bass grip.'
+        text: 'Silver-Gold-Oil MUNDORF capacitors are used in the critical signal path to also provide even better resolution and soundstage realism compared to other GaN-FET and Class D designs.
+The musicality clearly equals best Class A but with ultra-fast gut-wrenching bass grip Class D can provide.'
   -
     type: paragraph
     content: